qTox/qTox/INSTALL.md

 ```

 <a name="opensuse-git" />
-#### openSUSE:
+#### openSUSE
 ```bash
 sudo zypper install git
 ```

 <a name="ubuntu-git" />
-#### Ubuntu:
+#### Ubuntu
 ```bash
 sudo apt-get install git
 ```

 ### Clone qTox
-Afterwards open a new Terminal, change to a directory of your choice and clone
+Afterwards open a new terminal, change to a directory of your choice and clone
 the repository:
 ```bash
 cd /home/user/qTox
 git clone https://github.com/tux3/qTox.git qTox
 ```

-The following steps assumes that you cloned the repository at "/home/user/qTox".
+The following steps assumes that you cloned the repository at `/home/user/qTox`.
 If you decided to choose another location, replace corresponding parts.